phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 649883
-#Number of Trump Tweets: 216139
+#Number of Trump Tweets: 216696
-#Number of Clinton Tweets: 137383
+#Number of Clinton Tweets: 137649
-#Number of Cruz Tweets: 129134
+#Number of Cruz Tweets: 129363
-#Number of Sanders Tweets: 91783
+#Number of Sanders Tweets: 92000
-#Number of Rubio Tweets: 30973
+#Number of Rubio Tweets: 31035
 #Number of Jeb!
-Tweets: 26316
+Tweets: 26350
-#Number of Carson Tweets: 9310
+#Number of Carson Tweets: 9325
-#Number of Kasich Tweets: 7466
+#Number of Kasich Tweets: 7488
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---